ajvincent/ts-morph-structures/stage_1_bootstrap/DESIGN.md

   - `TypeStructureKind` from `TypeStructureKind.mjs`
   - `registerCallbackForTypeStructure` from `callbackToTypeStructureRegistry`
   - `TypeStructureClassesMap`, `CloneableStructure` for cloneable classes support
+  - `replaceDescendantTypeStructures` if there will be descendant types
 - Implement your type structure class.
   - `implements YourTypeStructureTypeAlias`
   - `readonly kind: TypeStructureKind<Foo> = TypeStructureKind<Foo>`